wistein/TourCount/docs/README.MD

 A detailed description for setting up and using the app as well as a sample basic database (tourcount0.db) is provided under 'docs'.

 The apk-file 'tourcount-release.apk' is provided under 'apk'.
-It is usable with Android Version 4.2.2 or newer (not tested under Android 7.x).
+It is usable with Android Version 4.2.2 or newer.

 Before using the app, please, read the documentation (provided in German and English).